Jordan travel guide

 Australian citizens must have a passport that is valid for at least six months beyond the date of their arrival in Jordan.
 A visa is required, and can be obtained on arrival.

 South African citizens must have a passport that is valid for at least six months beyond the date of their arrival in Jordan.
 A visa is required, and can be obtained on arrival.
-Note that for South African passport holders, there is no visa fee.

 Irish citizens must have a passport that is valid for at least six months beyond the date of their arrival in Jordan.
 A visa is required, and can be obtained on arrival.